 To hear an allegation filed with the Chief Justice as specified in Article III, Section 10 of this Constitution.

+For a specific reason deemed necessary by the Chief Justice

 No member of the ASGJ shall allow personal interest to influence a vote.
 Any member who has a conflict of interest personal affiliation to a matter to be considered shall recuse himself or herself from that particular case.